BaseMax/TinyTagEngineJS/README.md

 # Tiny TagEngine JS

+Sometimes you need to get input from the user that contains the symbols you want to tag.

+By this tiny library you are able to convert input text into your own tags and renders these.

+It can be used in React/Vuejs as well, although the example I implemented has been implemented in Pure JS.

 ### Demo

 If you are going to test and watch a demo, the demo available online on: https://basemax.github.io/TinyTagEngineJS/example.html